Small Business Digital Grants Program

 - have an Australian Business Number (ABN) and be registered for GST

 - have a turnover of $2 million or less in the last financial year

 - not be insolvent or have owners/directors that are an undischarged bankrupt.

 Only 1 application will be accepted from an individual ABN or a financial beneficiary of a business.

-Subscribe to our newsletter to be notified when the next round opens.
+Subscribe to our Small Business Connect newsletter to be notified when the next round opens.

-In addition to meeting the eligibility criteria, applications were prioritised on:
+In addition to meeting the eligibility criteria, applications will be prioritised on:

 - the impact the digital technology or service will have on the business (measured by revenue growth, increase in gross profit, time savings, employment outcomes)

 - the extent to which the digital technology or service will enhance the digital capabilities of the business to make the business more competitive

 - the potential and likelihood the activity will deliver jobs growth